sirius073/RetroCraftHub/README.md

 Now run " node src/index1 " on your terminal.
 Further open the homepg.html.
 Now you can run the web app smoothly.

+P.S.
+The index file is a little complicated as we have made a single route file only but we have added comments to make it more readable and understandable.